piyushnigam2/Flask-CRUD-Blog-Application/README.md

-A Basic Blog Application demonstrating the CRUD Operations(Create, Read, Update, Delete) with accordance to MySQL.
+A Basic Blog Application demonstrating the CRUD Operations(Create, Read, Update, Delete) and using MySQL as the database.

 Dependencies/Required Packages:
 1) flask